cs0320-s25/term-project-alexa-ishan-kiba-nico/README.md

 - The `User` class encapsulates user-specific data such as name, ELO score, date, and whether they’ve played today.
 - The `StorageInterface` serves as a shared abstraction that all handlers and the `Ranker` class rely on for data persistence and retrieval.
 - The front end sends HTTP requests with query parameters (e.g. uid, username, score) to specific backend routes handled by classes like `UserHandler`, `ScoreHandler`, and `TopicHandler`.
-- The backend handlers parse these parameters using Spark’s Request API and respond with JSON-encoded results using Moshi.
+- The back end handlers parse these parameters using Spark’s Request API and respond with JSON-encoded results using Moshi.
-- The frontend receives these JSON responses and uses them to dynamically update UI elements such as leaderboards, user profiles, or streak tables.
+- The front end receives these JSON responses and uses them to dynamically update UI elements such as leaderboards, user profiles, or streak tables.
-- When a user submits their quiz score or completes a streak, the frontend calls the appropriate endpoint (/score, /topic, etc.), which persists the update through StorageInterface.
+- When a user submits their quiz score or completes a streak, the front end calls the appropriate endpoint (/score, /topic, etc.), which persists the update through StorageInterface.
-- The frontend retrieves leaderboard data by making GET requests to endpoints like /rankings or /topic-leaderboard, which are served by Ranker or TopicLeaderboardHandler.
+- The front end retrieves leaderboard data by making GET requests to endpoints like /rankings or /topic-leaderboard, which are served by Ranker or TopicLeaderboardHandler.

 ## Errors and Bugs